5 Best Glass Jars for Food Storage (Tested in a Home Kitchen)

 Glass Jars That Didn’t Work for Me (and Why)

-Pretty, but hard to clean and eat from.
-The lids rust quickly, though you can replace them with regular-mouth plastic lids.
+Pretty, but impractical.
+The narrow opening makes them hard to clean and awkward to eat from.
+The metal lids also tend to rust quickly, though regular-mouth plastic lids are an improvement.

-Stylish but impractical in my kitchen.
-The glass lids don’t work for vacuum-sealing, and the clips and rubber seals are easy to misplace.
-I only use them (without the seals) for sourdough starter.
+Stylish, but fussy.
+The glass lids don’t work for vacuum-sealing, and the clips and rubber rings are easy to lose.
+I only use them—without the seals—for sourdough starter.

-I used to carry yogurt in these, but the inner rim traps food and makes cleanup frustrating.
-I’ve since upgraded.
+I used these for yogurt for a while, but the inner rim traps food and makes cleanup annoying.
+Once I switched to straight-sided jars, I never went back.

-I love the look and color, but I avoid using the original lids for food.
-They’re better suited as props or flower vases.
+I love the color and history, but I don’t use the original lids for food.
+These jars are better as decor or flower vases than everyday storage.

 Final Thoughts